 Mr. Moratinos credited the Alliance's achievements to the support of the Group of Friends members, the commitment of its partners, and the dedication and hard work of the UNAOC team.
-UNAOC's progress would not have been possible, he stressed, without the unwavering financial support of the Governments of Spain and Turkey - the cosponsors of the Alliance.
+UNAOC's progress would not have been possible, he stressed, without the unwavering financial support of the Governments of Spain and Turkey - the co-sponsors of the Alliance.
 He encouraged input from Group of Friends members on both the Forum's theme - "Towards an Alliance of Peace: Living Together as One Humanity" - and advancing the Alliance's efforts to build peace.

-in the past two years, UNAOC continued to deliver its mandate... guided by the UNAOC Action Plan for 2019-2023...
+"Despite the challenges we faced in the past two years, UNAOC continued to deliver its mandate... guided by the UNAOC Action Plan for 2019-2023...